 What is Pair of platform barrows on the western side of Kithurst Hill car park: part of a dispersed round barrow cemetery on Kithurst Hill?

-A pair of platform barrows on the western side of Kithurst Hill car park is part of a dispersed round barrow cemetery dating to the Bronze Age.
+This pair of platform barrows is a Bronze Age burial monument forming part of a dispersed round barrow cemetery located on Kithurst Hill in West Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015724.

 Who is responsible for protecting Pair of platform barrows on the western side of Kithurst Hill car park: part of a dispersed round barrow cemetery on Kithurst Hill?